-There’s nothing like reconnecting with the great outdoors and sleeping under the stars.
-And at Joshua Tree National Park, everyone can be a happy camper!
+There’s nothing like reconnecting with the great outdoors and Joshua tree camping, sleeping under the stars - everyone can be a happy camper!

 Joshua Tree National Park is one of the most beautiful national parks in the world, and one of the top camping destinations in the US.
 With over 800,000 acres of pristine desert wilderness, 9 campsites, and three visitors centers, it’s no wonder campers come from across the world to trek through the rugged land.